Having the ability to spot certain cloud formations while out sailing can give you a good heads up on what awaits you weather-wise.

 Cirrus clouds form at heights towering 20,000 feet or more above the Earth’s surface and have a thin, white look to them.
 Often times they looked severed or detached from one another.

 Since these clouds are essentially filled with ice crystals, they are extremely cold and the result of super cold water droplets.
-When you see cirrus clouds, it’ll likely be when the weather is fair and calm.
+When you see cirrus clouds, it’ll likely indicate fair weather conditions.

 Witnessing cirrus clouds can imply that you’re staring at an approaching warm front.
-We’ll get into what a warm (and cold) front are later on, but it’s important to understand that incoming cirrus clouds can mean a warm front is approaching.
+We’ll get into what a warm (and cold) front is later on, but it’s important to understand that incoming cirrus clouds can mean a warm front is approaching.

-Cumulus clouds don’t appear at the towering heights as a cirrus cloud and often times have a more chunky, white look to them.
+Cumulus clouds don’t appear at the towering heights as a cirrus cloud and oftentimes have a more chunky, white look to them.
 Often times their bottoms are relatively flat while the top of a cumulus cloud takes on a cauliflower appearance.

 The cumulus clouds can often be found as low as 3,000 feet and as high as 6,000 feet above the surface of the Earth, which is pretty low compared to cirrus clouds.

-While a cirrus cloud formation hints at a possible warm front, cumulus clouds can make it an almost guaranteed.
+While a cirrus cloud formation hints at a possible warm front, cumulus clouds can make it almost guaranteed.
 If you’re surrounded by cumulus clouds, be ready for a warm front to approach pretty soon.

-The third type of cloud to learn about is the stratus cloud, which are considered low-level clouds and has a foggy look to them but obviously much higher in the sky.
+The third type of cloud to learn about is the stratus cloud.
+A simple stratus clouds definition would be that they are considered low-level clouds and have a foggy look to them but obviously much higher in the sky.